9

 Psychology

 Psychology is Naropa's only program with sufficient graduate volume for tracking.
 Graduates earn $17,708 one year out (BELOW the federal poverty line for an individual), climbing to $43,238 four years out.
-Median debt is $33,250 against a 1.878 debt-to-earnings ratio -- the worst single-program ratio in this batch and an F grade.
+Median debt is $33,250 against a 1.878 debt-to-earnings ratio - the worst single-program ratio in our dataset and an F grade.
 With 33 graduates, this is a meaningful cohort.
-Many graduates likely intend to pursue Naropa's well-regarded contemplative psychology graduate programs, where master's-level licensure delivers better earnings -- but the bachelor's-only outcome is severely negative.
+Many graduates likely intend to pursue Naropa's well-regarded contemplative psychology graduate programs, where master's-level licensure delivers better earnings - but the bachelor's-only outcome is severely negative.

 How Graduates Do